There is no "definitive" age barrier between youth and adult

 With different padding, shells, designs, technologies, and facemasks,

-helmets can vary greatly in weight, from 3 to almost 5lbs.
+helmets can vary greatly in weight, from 3lbs to almost 5lbs.
 This may

-your helmet will weigh, to have a complete picture of your helmet before you buy it.
+your helmet will weigh, to get a complete picture of your helmet before

 When narrowing down your helmet choice, it's important to consider your age, league, skill level, needs, and budget.

-As you get older and gain experience, you're probably going to need a
+Typically, as you age and gain experience, you're going to need a better

 Pop Warmer (5 - 10 Years Old)